 Non-residents only pay tax on income from Canadian sources.

-If you go to Canada on a working holiday you’ll typically be considered a non-resident for tax purposes and only pay tax on income you earn in Canada.
+For example, if you go to Canada on a working holiday you’ll typically be considered a non-resident for tax purposes and only pay tax on income you earn in Canada.

 However, you should note that while you won’t be taxed on your worldwide income, you still need to report income from any other countries on your Canadian tax return.

 If you’re not 100 percent sure which status you fall into, here are some key factors to help you determine your status:

 - Canada is the place where you live in the settled routine of your life and regularly, normally or customarily reside.

 - You have significant residential ties (e.g. spouse, dependents, own a home) in Canada and are not considered a resident in any other country under a tax treaty with Canada.

 - You normally, customarily or routinely reside in another country and are not considered a resident of Canada.